 23 October 2016

-Enchanted April (starring Josie Lawrence and Miranda Richardson)
+Enchanted April (Josie Lawrence, Miranda Richardson)

 ‘Enchanted April’ has been in our to-be-watched DVD drawer all that time, but we finally decided to watch it last night.
 Apparently it’s based on a 1920s novel, and it felt rather that way; having watched the film, I suspect that it’s probably not a novel I would have enjoyed.